medialab/minet/docs/cli.md

                                 ~30s.
   --url-template URL_TEMPLATE   A template for the urls to fetch.
 Handy e.g. if
                                 you need to build urls from ids etc.
-  -s, --select SELECT           Columns of input CSV file to include in the
+  -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
+Use an empty string if you don't want to keep anything: --select ''.
   --explode EXPLODE             Use to indicate the character used to separate
                                 multiple values in a single CSV cell.
 Defaults to none, i.e. CSV cells having a single values,